-A research-based intervention for parents and young children experiencing behavioral and/or emotional difficulties, Parent-Child Interaction Therapy, or PCIT, is a fun and highly-effective treatment based on over 20 years of research.
+This evidence-based intervention for parents and young children experiencing behavioral and/or emotional difficulties is a fun and highly effective treatment based on over 20 years of research.
 Live coaching is the main method of training in PCIT.
-Parents or other caregivers are coached in specific play therapy and discipline skills while the therapist observes the caregiver and child interacting.

 Caregivers—parents, foster parents, adoptive parents, legal guardians, and even residential care-giving staff—are the heart of PCIT.
 They learn how to use PRIDE skills with their children: praise, reflect, imitate, describe, and enjoy.
 They also use effective commands and behavior management techniques as they play with their child.
 These skills all translate to the real world, not just therapy sessions.